aduggleby/dragon/proj/Security.Hmac/README.md

 For the client that accesses the service:

-* Reference the Core dll
+* Install the Dragon.Security.Hmac.Core package or reference the Core library.
 * Add the appid, userid, expiry, signature parameters to your requests to the service, e.g.

     var queryString = HttpUtility.ParseQueryString(string.Empty);